BastilleBSD/rocinante/docs/chapters/template.rst

 Rocinante supports a templating system allowing you to apply files, pkgs and execute commands inside the containers automatically.

 Rocinante
 ---------

-Rocinante introduces a template syntax that is more flexible and allows any-order scripting.
+Rocinante introduces a template syntax that is flexible and allows any-order scripting.
 Previous versions had a hard template execution order and instructions were spread across multiple files.
 The new syntax is done in a ``Bastillefile`` and the template hook (see below) files are replaced with template hook commands.

+Note: Old stlyle templates are no longer supported.
+Please convert any templates you may have with ``rocinante convert TEMPLATE``.

 Template Automation Hooks
 -------------------------